 The conventional refresh rate can contribute towards shuttering, which decreases the overall gameplay quality.
-Besides refresh rate and frame rate synchronization, G-sync also help in reducing the game lags and improves the response time for getting maximum out of gameplay.
+Besides refresh rate and frame rate synchronization, G-sync also helps in reducing the game lags and improves the response time for getting the maximum out of gameplay.

 Windforce Cooling System

 Heat dissipation is not an issue in the Gigabyte GTX 1650 Super WF OC as it has a dual-fan design.
 The cooling system operates under the Windforce tag that delivers effective cooling and heat sink.
 Even during the intensive gameplay, it manages to bring the temperature down effectively.

 The cooling system features a unique design that has two 9 mm blades.
 Both fans run on alternate spinning for better heat dissipation.
 The heat sink has a copper heat pipe that directly touches the GPU.
 Collectively the fan and heat sink provides effective heat dissipation.

 The active fan mechanism provides excellent power saving.
 The fan operates under passive cooling, and it remains off during the low GPU load, and its speed increases under the higher GPU load.
 This improves the system load and efficiently utilizes the power.

 Gigabyte GTX 1650 Super WF has a 1755 MHz default overclock that is near to the base value recommended by the Nvidia.
 However, the base clock value is the same as many manufactures like EVGA and MSI offer.